Farhaan-Hash/LightMode-DarkMode-Context/README.md

 # Getting Started with Create React App

-Basic Ligh-Mode Dark Mode with Context API in ReacJs
+Basic Ligh-Mode Dark Mode with Context API in ReactJs

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).